About The bowyer: Myron "TRENT" WENGERD

 The recurve bug had started to bite when a good friend gave me a copy of Traditional Bowhunter Magazine.
 I read it cover to cover multiple times.
 One day I was showing my dad a picture of someone building a bow.
 He looked at it and said "that looks like something you would do".
 After talking about it some more and a bit of planning, the materials were ordered.
 Even though I was only 12yrs old my dad had let me work in his wood working shop on a number of projects ranging from nightstands to turkey calls.
 My first bow however was definitely a notch harder than what I was used to.
 Even so I was able to finish it and believe it or not it still shoots even though it's the ugliest bow I have ever seen.

 Getting into bow building full time was something I had wanted to do ever since I was 12 but I guess I never quite had the guts to make the jump till now.
 Having a job I enjoyed didn't help either.
 I was working in the mountains all summer and building/carving furniture and doors in the winter.
-But now my family and I are moving back to NW Montana where I grew up and I Figured it's now or never.
+But when I moved my family back to NW Montana in the spring of 2017.
+We figured there was no better time then that to jump in full time.....So we did!

 M. Trent Wengerd